-As soon as a campaign is published, the set of end-users that form the target audience start receiving notifications on all their Windows devices which have the Collector installed.
+As soon as a campaign is published, the end users that form the target audience start receiving notifications on all their devices which have the Collector installed.

 The Collector includes a tray application that displays campaign notifications with a unified look-and-feel across all types of Windows devices.
 Thus, campaign questions look similar to standard Windows 10 notifications in all supported versions of Windows.
+Brand your campaigns for Windows users with your own corporate logo and colors.